-It’s late October in central Ohio.
+It’s late October in Columbus, Ohio.
 I bet you’re thinking the planting season is over?
 Think again!
 Now is the perfect time to plant garlic in the garden.

 Garlic is so easy to grow, it barely needs any attention at all and it’s one of the only edibles that can be planted in the fall with little to no protection needed from hard freezes.